wmbusmeters/wmbusmeters/README.md

 # wmbusmeters
-The program receives and decodes C1 telegrams
-(using the wireless mbus protocol) to acquire utility meter readings.
+The program receives and decodes C1 or T1 telegrams (using the wireless mbus protocol) to acquire utility meter readings.